 12. Watch the Sunset from Your Private “Jacuzzi” at Tegel Wangi Beach

-Ever dreamed of having your own private tub on the ocean to watch the spectacular sunset?
-Visit Tegel Wangi Beach and you can turn this dream into a reality!
+Ever dreamed of having your private tub on the ocean to watch the spectacular sunset?
+Visit Tegel Wangi Beach, and you can make this dream a reality!
 The beach is dotted with tub-like holes you can soak in with your beloved, making for a romantic escape.

 13. Drive (or Don’t!)
 Through the Bunut Bolong Tree